Ottawa strikes NAFTA advisory council to target environmental protection

 However, Mr. Trump is aggressively rolling back environmental rules in the U.S., proclaiming that such an effort will boost investment and jobs.
 He also is hostile to climate-change policies put in place by his predecessor Barack Obama, and began a process of withdrawing from the Paris climate accords, claiming it was bad for the American economy.

-The U.S. trade negotiator, Robert Lighthizer, signalled the American side wants a far narrower scope for environment protection which would prohibit countries from failing to enforce pollution regulations, or waiving environmental rules, in order to attract investment.
+The U.S. trade negotiator, Robert Lighthizer, signalled the American side wants a far narrower scope for environmental protection that would prohibit countries from failing to enforce pollution regulations, or waiving environmental rules, in order to attract investment.

 The U.S. also says the deal should require countries to implement their obligations under multilateral environmental agreements, such as the convention on international trade in endangered species.
-But that would not include the Paris agreement.
+But that would not include the Paris Agreement.

 One trade expert questioned the practicality of Ottawa's wish list on the environment.

-"One of the practical challenges in achieving Minister Freeland's goal is the US administration's antipathy to environmental regulation and decision to pull out of the Paris Agreement on Climate Change," said Oonagh Fitzgerald, director of the international law program at the Centre for International Governance Innovation (CIGI) in Waterloo, Ont.
+"One of the practical challenges in achieving Minister Freeland's goal is the U.S. administration's antipathy to environmental regulation and decision to pull out of the Paris Agreement on Climate Change," said Oonagh Fitzgerald, director of the international law program at the Centre for International Governance Innovation (CIGI) in Waterloo, Ont.

 "It is difficult to imagine that U.S. negotiators will be receptive to strong environmental provisions in the renegotiated NAFTA unless they see advantage to U.S. industry," she said.